MboiTui/PopGen-in-R/HPC_fastStructure.md

 mkdir ~/projectA
 ```

 We then need to get the python scripts.
+For up to date instructions on this, check the [fastStructure official github](https://rajanil.github.io/fastStructure/)

 ```{bash eval=FALSE}
 cd ~/projectA